jonpecar/qrCodeImageSorterGUI/README.md

 4. Indicate whether QR codes have a prefix attached;
 5. Specify QR code prefix if used;
 6. Display images where QR codes are detected;

     6.1.
 Path to specified image;

     6.2.
 Thumbnail of image;

     6.3.
 Path detected in QR code.

+#### Note on future feature

+It is intended that a feature will be added to allow users to manually add images as key images where they are not detected with a QR code.
+This will allow users to images where the QR code may not have been detected or where it was forgotten.
+That is the primary purpose of the intermediate preview window but this feature is not implemented yet.

 ## Note around build tests:
 ---